 It’s very cliché to imagine a French person with a baguette under the arm.
 But it’s true.
 French people buy and eat a lot of bread.
 There isn’t a meal where the bread wouldn’t have a spot on the table.

 Almost every village has a bakery where you can buy fresh bread daily.
 And croissants.
-Although the French don’t eat croissants for breakfast every day, it’s always available for sale at the bakery and a treat that many fancies on Sunday mornings.
+Although the French doesn’t eat croissants for breakfast every day, it’s always available for sale at the bakery and is a treat to many fancies on Sunday mornings.

 French eat snails